acogugua/MFC-Prediction-App/README.md

  https://mfc-prediction-app-by-acogugua.streamlit.app

- Vary the Accel and Gyro axis in 3D to predict the likelihood of a fall with the associated MFC height:
+ Vary the Accel and Gyro axis in 3D to predict the likelihood of a fall with the associated MFC height